mateusjunges/laravel-invite-codes/README.md

 ## Create multiple invite codes

 If you want to create more than one invite code with the same configs, you can use the `make()` method.
-This method generate the specified amount of invite codes.
+This method generates the specified amount of invite codes.
 For example:

 ```php
 \Junges\InviteCodes\Facades\InviteCodes::create()